Collision avoidance (spacecraft): Risk-mitigation methods

 Several best practices are used to minimize the number of launched objects becoming uncontrollable space debris, varying in technique depending on the object's orbit.
 Most protective measures ensure that satellites and other artificial objects only remain in their operational orbits for as long as they are functional and controllable.
 These responsibilities fall on the satellite operator, who is bound by international agreements for how to dispose of orbiting objects.

 Suborbital trajectories

-Objects launched onto suborbital trajectories will be quickly de-orbited by atmospheric drag.
-These include things like satellites launched on Sounding rockets designed to quickly return from orbit and rocket booster stages which expend their propellant before achieving orbital velocity.
-Satellites on suborbital trajectories don't usually require any intentional care on the part of the operator to ensure reentry and disposal.
+Objects launched onto suborbital trajectories such as sounding rocket payloads and ballistic missile warheads do not achieve orbital velocities and fall back to earth at the end of the flight, so they do not require any intentional care on the part of the operator to ensure reentry and disposal.

 The Space Shuttle external tank is designed to quickly dispose of itself after launch.
 The large external tank remains attached to the Space Shuttle orbiter from liftoff until when it and the orbiter are traveling at just below orbital velocity and have an altitude of approximately 113 km (70 mi), at which point it detaches and follows a ballistic trajectory quickly reentering the atmosphere.
-Most of the external tank disintegrates due to the heat of reentry, while the orbiter uses Reaction control thrusters to complete its orbital insertion.
+Most of the external tank disintegrates due to the heat of reentry, while the orbiter uses reaction control thrusters to complete its orbital insertion.